opensearch-project/documentation-website/_migrations/deploying-migration-assistant/configuration-options.md

 | `trafficReplayerExtraArgs`      | `"--sigv4-auth-header-service-region es,us-east-1 --speedup-factor 5"`                 | Extra arguments for the Traffic Replayer command, including options for auth headers and other parameters specified by the [Traffic Replayer](https://github.com/opensearch-project/opensearch-migrations/blob/main/TrafficCapture/trafficReplayer/src/main/java/org/opensearch/migrations/replay/TrafficReplayer.java). |

-For arguments available in `captureProxyExtraArgs`, refer to the `@Parameter` fields [here](https://github.com/opensearch-project/opensearch-migrations/blob/main/TrafficCapture/trafficCaptureProxyServer/src/main/java/org/opensearch/migrations/trafficcapture/proxyserver/CaptureProxy.java).
-For `trafficReplayerExtraArgs`, refer to the `@Parameter` fields [here](https://github.com/opensearch-project/opensearch-migrations/blob/main/TrafficCapture/trafficReplayer/src/main/java/org/opensearch/migrations/replay/TrafficReplayer.java).
-At a minimum, no extra arguments may be needed.
+For arguments available in `captureProxyExtraArgs`, see the `@Parameter` fields [in the `CaptureProxy.java`](https://github.com/opensearch-project/opensearch-migrations/blob/main/TrafficCapture/trafficCaptureProxyServer/src/main/java/org/opensearch/migrations/trafficcapture/proxyserver/CaptureProxy.java).
+For `trafficReplayerExtraArgs`, see the `@Parameter` fields [in TrafficReplayer.java](https://github.com/opensearch-project/opensearch-migrations/blob/main/TrafficCapture/trafficReplayer/src/main/java/org/opensearch/migrations/replay/TrafficReplayer.java).

-## Cluster authentication pptions
+## Cluster authentication options

-Both the source and target cluster can use no authentication, such as authentication limited to VPC, basic authentication with a username and password, or AWS Signature Version 4 scoped to a user or role.
+Both the source and target cluster can use no authentication, authentication limited to VPX, basic authentication with a username and password, or AWS Signature Version 4 scoped to a user or role.

 ### No authentication